jmccormack200/RPLidar/readme.md

 The basic file just opens the Lidar and starts printing out to the command line.
 Unfortunately, this does not yet have all the error correction necessary.
-I should have time shortly to fix the problem.
+Where possible, LidarPrint.py should be used to test your setup, then follow the instructions in the UDP section to actually use it.

 ##UDP